LukeSmithxyz/emailwiz/README.md

 My intention is to have this script working for me on my Debian web server which I have with Vultr.
 Different VPS hosts or distros might have a startup config that's a little different and I'm sure as heck not going to make sure everything works on every possible machine out there, please do not even ask.
-If a lot of people try this script and see that it werks as expected everywhere, then I might try to label it as such and try to make it universal, but think of this script as a script that works on my exact setup than has some educational comments for the uninitiated and only might work as intended.
+If a lot of people try this script and see that it works as expected everywhere, then I might try to label it as such and try to make it universal, but think of this script as a script that works on my exact setup than has some educational comments for the uninitiated and only might work as intended.

 Configuring an email server is a living nightmare and that's why I made this script so I wouldn't have to do it again.
 Don't ask me to configure your email server unless you are paying me big bucks to do it.